liferay-search/liferay-docs/en/developer/frameworks/articles/web-experience-management/05-developing-a-fragment-renderer/01-intro.markdown

 [TOC levels=1-4]

-When creating Fragments through @product@'s provided UI, you're given three front-end languages to leverage: CSS, HTML, and JavaScript.
+When creating Fragments through @sharepoint@'s provided UI, you're given three front-end languages to leverage: CSS, HTML, and JavaScript.
 Although you can harness a lot of power with these languages alone, they do not provide an easy way to retrieve and process information from the database or third party